Paigro/IAV25-IglesiasRodrigo/README.md

     # parameters to later know witch move is better.
     scopaInMove = 0 # 0 if not, 1 if yes.
     goldenSevenInMove = 0 # 0 if not, 1 if yes.
-    sevensInMove = 0 # 0, 1 or 2 deppens on the move.
+    sevensInMove = 0 # 0, 1 or 2 depens on the move.
-    goldsInMove = 0 # 0, 1, ... deppens on the move.
+    goldsInMove = 0 # 0, 1, ... depens on the move.
-    cardsInMove = 0 # 0, 1,... deppends on the move.
+    cardsInMove = 0 # 0, 1,... depends on the move.

     if move.hasScopa():
       scopaInMove = 1

-    if move.hasGoldenSeven()
+    if move.hasGoldenSeven():
       goldenSevenInMove = 1

     sevensInMove = move.numSevens() / NUM_SEVENS # The division is to reduce the final result and not get a huge number.